blvgnan1096-cpu/async-fifo-design/README.md

 - Leakage: 1.6%

 **Max bit rate for Asynchronous fifo**
--The actual bit rate should use your FIFO's data width:
+- The actual bit rate should use your FIFO's data width:
--Max Bit Rate = 675.15 × 10⁶ × [Data Width in bits] bits/sec
+- Max Bit Rate = 675.15 × 10⁶ × [Data Width in bits] bits/sec
--Replace **8** with your specific width for exact numbers.
+- Replace **8** with your specific width for exact numbers.
 ---

 **Note:**